inbo/fscc/README.md

 #### Adjust the data transformation code
 * Remove any local branches which were merged with the main branch on GitHub.
 * Checkout the correct branch or create a **new branch**.
 Every collaborator should have his/her own side branch.
-* Open the main R Markdown script for the given output type (e.g. `./src/solid_soil_data_transformation_to_layer1.R`) to access the data transformation workflow.
-* Review the code to understand the different stages of the data transformation process.
-* Adjust the data transformation code as needed in a clear way.
+* Open any R script and adjust the data transformation code as needed in a clear way.
 * Save the updated data forms on Google Drive when needed.
 * Regularly stage and **commit** changes to the correct branch, including the new or updated intermediate data forms, using clear and concise commit messages (to describe the modifications made to the code and datasets), and **push** them to the correct branch in the remote GitHub repository.
 * When edits on the branch are ready to move to the stable "reference" main branch: create a **pull request** on GitHub to merge the branch with the main branch
 * Communicate with collaborators to agree on the final stable version after any pull requests, and merge the adaptation into the main branch.

-#### Rules for collaboration (based on INBO)

-* Commit often, make small commits
-* Do not mix changes in one commit
-* Think about your commit messages (try to avoid "Update..." etc)
-* Always commit into a feature branch, never in the main branch.
-* Always start features branches from the main branch.
-* Only work in your own branches.
-* Never merge someone else's pull request without their consent.
-* Do not keep long-lived branches (form of technical debt)

 #### Refer to:
 * [Git(Hub) tutorial by INBO](https://inbo.github.io/tutorials/tutorials/git_introduction/)